HenryLeeAu/code-test-tab/README.md

 ### Note
-1. This app didn't handle any error status.
+1. This app didn't handle any error.
-2. Use redux hanlde the status.
+2. Use redux hanlde the data status.
 3. In order to caculate time-to-go, my solution is to pass current time into each racing item.
 It can trigger componentDidUpdate in RacingListItem component and update the time difference.